joriskes/NSSlackBot/README.md

 A simple slack bot that connects with the open NS api and checks delays for selected stations.
 You can set op trajectories for morning and afternoon

-You'll need a Slack app and an NS apiportal account with the Public-Travel-Information enabled
+You'll need a Slack app and an NS apiportal account with the Ns-App enabled

 ## Installation
 - Create a webserver writable cache folder in the root of the project